 SCT worked in partnership with the Greater Homewood Community Corporation to share theatre with underserved children every week through our seventh season.
 Students in grades K-5 at Dallas F. Nicholas Sr. Elementary School spent an hour each week with SCT company members.
 Special emphasis was placed on developing prosocial behaviors, boosting student self-confidence, literacy, public speaking skills, self-discipline, and peer collaboration.

 SCT partnered with Baltimore City Public Schools as a Pre-K at Play program host.
 Roughly twenty-five preschoolers spent the day at Single Carrot, participating in ensemble-led games and activities that encouraged fun and imagination through storytelling.

 Baltimore Museum of Art

-SCT is regularly commissioned to create and perform original works at the BMA.
+SCT was commissioned on several occasions to create and perform original works at the BMA.